learn-co-curriculum/javascript-intro-to-variable-assignment-and-declaration/README.md

 Using `let` instead of `var` will help you avoid silly errors like declaring the same variable at two different places within your code, but there's an even better option to use as your default: `const`.

 Declaring a variable with the `const` reserved word means that not only can it not be redeclared but it also ***cannot be reassigned***.
-This is a good thing for two reasons:
+This is a good thing for three reasons:
-1. When we assign a primitive value (a number, string, boolean, etc. — anything except an object) to a variable declared with `const`, we know that variable will _always_ contain the same value.
+1. When we assign a primitive value (any type of data _except_ an object) to a variable declared with `const`, we know that variable will _always_ contain the same value.
 2. When we assign an object to a variable declared with `const`, we know that variable will _always_ point to the same object (though the object's properties can still be modified — more on this in the lesson about objects in JavaScript).
 3. When another developer looks at our code and sees a `const` declaration, they immediately know that variable points to the same object or has the same value every other time it's referenced in the program.
 For variables declared with `let` or `var`, the developer cannot be so sure and will have to keep track of how those variables change throughout the program.
 The extra information provided by `const` is valuable, and it comes at no extra cost to you!
 Just use `const` as much as possible and reap the benefits.